 Clarity and communication are essential during times of high stress.
 It is with this principle in mind that Worth It staff wish to share with you our efforts and considerations as we continue to navigate through these difficult and uncertain times.
 Our hope is that you will use the information presented here to make informed decisions about your care.
 Please note that the information presented here is ever-evolving and will be updated frequently as the situation and safety recommendations change.

 Beginning May 2021, some Worth It therapists will resume in-office visits on a case-by-case basis.
 If you are interested in this option, please speak directly with your individual therapist.
 We will continue to offer teletherapy services for the majority of clients.
 Coverage for teletherapy is based on your individual insurance policy and the state in which you live.
 Please read the "Insurance Coverage and Teletherapy" section below for details.
 Continuing teletherapy allows us to maintain social distancing while continuing to monitor the situation and build an effective return-to-office plan based on the most up to date information.
-This date is subject to change based on virus progression and CDC/WHO recommendations.
+These dates are subject to change based on virus progression and CDC/WHO recommendations.

 Insurance coverage and teletherapy: